plaid/react-native-plaid-link-sdk/CONTRIBUTING.md

 # Contributing

 We want this community to be friendly and respectful to each other.
-Please follow it in all your interactions with the project.
+Please consider this in all your interactions with the project.

-The primary contributors to this SDK are generally Plaid employees, but we do also welcome PRs from the community to fix bugs.
+The primary contributors to this SDK are generally Plaid employees, but we welcome PRs from the community to fix bugs.

 ## SDK Structure